certnanny/sscep/README.md

 > Copyright (c) Jarkko Turkulainen 2003.
 All rights reserved.
 >
-> See the file COPYRIGHT for licensing information.
+> See the file COPYING for licensing information.

 ## WHAT IS SSCEP?